Discounting dilemma debated especially deep discounting

 "If you pick up a newspaper today, you will see 50 percent off less 15.
 I've just gotten a couple of letters in the mail from retailer's preferred customer sales.
 I get a tear sheet service which provides ads from all over the country; every single ad says 50 percent off.

 "Some people don't think that's deep discounting.
 They think that deep discounting is $79 premium bedding.
 Now, that has eased.
-You don't see as much of the $89, $99 premium bedding.
+You don't see as much of the $89, $99 premium bedding and king size futon mattress.
 But the deep discounting, such as running 50 percent less 10, that hasn't eased at all.
 Just look at the ads."

 William Brey, President, Restonic